Can We Keep the Sabbath Any Day of the Week?

 “So He [Jesus] came to Nazareth, where He had been brought up.
 And as His custom was, He went into the synagogue on the Sabbath day, and stood up to read” (Luke 4:16, NKJV).

-If He saw they had gotten mixed up and were worshiping on the wrong day—say, the fifth or sixth day instead—He would have let them know.
+If He saw they were worshiping on the wrong day—say, the fifth or sixth day instead—He would have let them know.

 But He didn’t.

-Later, Jesus honored the Sabbath even in death.
+Later, He honored the Sabbath even in death.
 After He was crucified, He was buried in a tomb on a day we know as Good Friday.
-Some of the women wanted to prepare Him for burial but it was too close to sunset on Friday.
-Luke 23:56 (NKJV) states,
+Some women wanted to prepare Him for burial but because it was nearly sunset on Friday—the beginning of the Sabbath—they waited.
+Luke 23:56 states,

 “Then they [the women] returned and prepared spices and fragrant oils.
-And they rested on the Sabbath according to the commandment.”
+And they rested on the Sabbath according to the commandment” (NKJV).

-On Sunday morning, Jesus rose from the dead—meaning that the day in between (called Sabbath) must’ve been what we know as Saturday today.
+On Sunday morning, Jesus rose from the dead.
+So the day in between Good Friday and Sunday, when they celebrated Sabbath rest, was what we know as Saturday today.

 Next, let’s examine Jewish traditions and practices and how they help us establish the day the Sabbath falls on.

-Jewish tradition places a very high value on Sabbath or shabbat, as they call it—so much so they would not have lost track of what day it’s on over the centuries.
-Here’s a little window into how they celebrate it.
+Jewish tradition places a very high value on Sabbath or shabbat, as Jews call it—so much so that they wouldn’t have lost track of what day it’s on over the centuries.

-With this faithful observance of Sabbath and careful recordkeeping, it’s highly unlikely that the Jews would have somehow mixed up which day it falls on.
-But you might also be wondering about the calendar.
-Different calendars have come and gone over the millenia—how do we know the calendar wasn’t changed?
+Even so, you might also be wondering about the calendar.
+Different calendars have come and gone over the millennia—how do we know the calendar wasn’t changed?

-The answer comes in the standardization of the Roman calendar.
+To answer this question, we need to understand the standardization of the Roman calendar.

-Before the Roman emperor Constantine legalized Christianity in A.D.
-313, the Roman calendar varied.
-Many used a seven-day solar calendar handed down from the Greek and Babylonian civilizations, but some used shorter-week calendars and some longer.4
+Before the time of Jesus, many used a seven-day solar calendar handed down from Greek and Babylonian civilizations, but some used shorter-week calendars and some longer.5 The Roman calendar wasn’t consistent.

-About the time Jesus walked the earth, the Romans began to standardize the seven-day week, incorporating names of planets to mark the days (for example, Saturn’s-day became Saturday, and Moon’s-day became Monday).5 This calendar became known as the Julian calendar.
+About the time Jesus walked the earth, the Romans began to standardize the seven-day week, incorporating the names of planets to mark the days (for example, Saturn’s day became Saturday, and the Moon’s day became Monday).
+This calendar was called the Julian calendar.

-When Constantine legalized Christianity, he merged the Jewish calendar with the Roman calendar to officially make the week seven days long for his whole kingdom.
-He also decreed Sunday the first day of the week, reestablishing what the Jewish calendar already followed.6
+When Constantine legalized Christianity in AD 313, he merged the Jewish calendar with the Roman calendar to officially make the week seven days long for his whole kingdom.
+He also decreed Sunday as the first day of the week, reestablishing what the Jewish calendar already followed.6

 By the 1500s, however, this calendar was off by about 10 days.
 A tiny miscalculation in the length of a year caused a cumulative error.